Fr0sT-Brutal/Delphi_Compilers/README.md

 WARNING
 -------

-Some features of RAD Studio ignore all define areas that use `$IF` construction explicitly or implicitly (at least on XE2).
+Some features of RAD Studio ignore all define areas that use `$IF` construction explicitly or implicitly (still not fixed even in XE6!).
 This means no autogenerating of methods, Jump to decl/impl etc. Really annoying and stupid bug.
 Code Insight still works though.